AndreiBl/AndreiBl.github.io/index.md

 ## Hello, I'm Andrei
-All in One Software Engineer and still learning :grin:
+All in One Software Engineer and still learning

+Good at:
+- Backend
+- FIFA
+- Frontend
+- Mobile
+- Cooking